Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Overdamped Limit

 \section{Overdamped Limit}

-We will now compare and analyze how the different schemes behave in the high friction limit.
-Starting with the first order schemes.
-It is a desirable property that the high friction limit is a discretization of the overdamped dynamics, therefore if a user of such a scheme sets a friction parameter $\gamma$ too large, they will not suffer from the $\mathcal{O}(1/\gamma)$ scaling of the convergence rate.
+We will now compare and analyze how the different schemes behave in the high-friction limit, where we first start with the first-order schemes.
+It is a desirable property that the high-friction limit is a discretization of the overdamped dynamics, therefore if a user of such a scheme sets the friction parameter $\gamma$ large, they will not suffer from the $\mathcal{O}(1/\gamma)$ scaling of the convergence rate.
 We will call schemes with this desirable property $\gamma$-limit convergent (GLC), out of the schemes we have analysed it is only BAOAB and OBABO which are GLC.